Item 15: Understand the borrow checker

 Borrow Rules

-The first rule for borrowing references in Rust is that the scope of any reference must be smaller than the lifetime of the item that it refers to.
-However, the compiler is smarter than just assuming that a reference lasts until it is dropped – the non-lexical lifetimes feature allows reference lifetimes to be shrunk so they end at the point of last use, rather than the enclosing block (as described in Item 14).
+The first rule is that the scope of any reference must be smaller than the lifetime of the item that it refers to.
+Lifetimes are explored in detail in Item 14, but it's worth noting that the compiler has special behavior for reference lifetimes; the non-lexical lifetimes feature allows reference lifetimes to be shrunk so they end at the point of last use, rather than the enclosing block.

-The second rule for borrowing references is that, in addition to the owner of an item, there can be
+The second rule for borrowing references is that, in addition to the owner of an item, there can be either of the following:

-• a single mutable reference to the item
+• A single mutable reference to the item

 fn both_zero(left: &Item, right: &Item) -> bool {